dantecatalfamo/Hak5-CloudC2-OpenRC/README.md

 ## Starting the daemon

-After following the setup, all you have to do to launch CloudCin the background2 is run
+After following the setup, all you have to do to launch CloudC2 in the background is run

 ```
 rc-service cloudc2 start